JovKun/ServerTopPlays/README.md

 View `documentation.md` for more information on the bot.

-This bot is not for download.
+This bot is not for download since running this code requires setting up your own Discord bot.